stripe/stripe-connect-rocketrides/README.md

 ### Requirements

 You'll need a Stripe account to manage pilot onboarding and payments.
 [Sign up for free](https://dashboard.stripe.com/register), then [enable Connect](https://dashboard.stripe.com/account/applications/settings) by filling in your Platform Settings.
-In the Development section, take note of your `client_id`, and enter the following in the Redirect URIs field: `http://localhost:3000/pilots/stripe/token`.
+In the Development section, enter the following in the Redirect URIs field: `http://localhost:3000/pilots/stripe/token`.

 For Instant Payouts to work, you'll need to [turn off automatic payouts](https://dashboard.stripe.com/account/payouts) in your settings.